LF:aVLBI0222c Medical Biology II - pract. - Course Information

 - After completing the course, the student will be able to:

-- evaluate the risk of hereditary diseases of various molecular backgrounds in patients based on assigned family anamneses of the diseases
+- evaluate the risk of hereditary diseases of various molecular background in patients based on assigned family anamneses of the diseases

-- describes the basic principles of genetic prognosis and genetic counselling
+- describes the basic principles of genetic prognosis and genetic counseling

-- suggest and perform basic molecular-genetic diagnostic examinations of some hereditary, tumour and infectious diseases (PCR, restriction digest, gel electrophoresis) and interpret the obtained results
+- suggest and perform basic molecular-genetic diagnostic examinations of some hereditary, tumour and infectious diseases (PCR, restriction digest, gel electrophoresis), and to interpret the obtained results

 - Week 1: Genetic disorders - autosomal inheritance